 - Eligible Countries: Applications are open for the United States

-- Acceptable Course or Subjects: The sponsorship will be awarded for all degree programs in any subject offered by the college or university in which student wish to apply
+- Acceptable Course or Subjects: The scholarship will be awarded for all degree programs in any subject offered by the college or university in which student wish to apply

 - Admissible Criteria: To be eligible, the applicants must meet all the given criteria: